miguelzaga/miguelzaga.github.io/README.md

-# My Porfolio
+# My Portfolio Website

-It is based on the one developed in the course Getting Started with CSS by Jen Kramer.
+This is a website where I showcase my career as a developer.
+The design is based on the course [Getting Started With CSS](https://frontendmasters.com/courses/getting-started-css/) from Front End Masters.